Posted by Bulk Nutrients in Muscle Building

 For example, some people report diminished energy in the days following a dosing protocol of a couple of times a week, whereas some don’t seem to experience any residual additional fatigue at all (when taking recommended doses).

 Given the individual variation, the motivation and energy levels of the trainer will be the most useful metric here on how often to dose.
-Failing energy levels or lack of motivation to train shouldn’t be regarded as an unpleasant symptom to be metaphorically swept under the rug via the use of stimulants and may point to excess pre-workout use, a dietary deficiency, or too high a training load coupled with lack of recovery.
+Failing energy levels or lack of motivation to train shouldn’t be regarded as an unpleasant symptom to be metaphorically swept under the rug via the use of stimulants and may point to excess pre-workout use, a dietary deficiency, or too high a training load coupled with a lack of recovery.

 If this is a concern, ensure that you purchase products from manufacturers which can guarantee compliance, preferably via HASTA certification.